How much do you need and how much do you want?

 Outside medicine, you could be Executive Director of a foundation and make $500k annually or with another foundation you might find $50k their top salary.

 So, don't pre-judge expectations by industry.
-First decide what you want to be doing, and then seek specific businesses or organizations that will meet your income expectations.
+First decide what you want to do, and then seek specific businesses or organizations that will meet your income expectations.
 Here's a tip, at https://guidestar.org you can find income and salary information for nearly every nonprofit organization in the U.S.

 For for-profit companies, online job searches will generally reveal their salary ranges/scales.

 So, don't pre-judge expectations by industry.
-First decide what you want to be doing, and then seek specific businesses or organizations that will meet your income expectations.
+First decide what you want to do, and then seek specific businesses or organizations that will meet your income expectations.
 Here's a tip, at https://guidestar.org you can find income and salary information for nearly every nonprofit organization in the U.S.

 For for-profit companies, online job searches will generally reveal their salary ranges/scales.